+Clinically dead

-Clinically dead.
-You don’t breathe.
-Your heart is no longer pumping, but has stopped for the first time since you were born.
+You’re not breathing.
+Your heart is no longer pumping, and has stopped for the first time since you were born.
 Vital organs such as your brain, liver, kidneys and thyroid receive no blood and no oxygen.
 This lack of oxygen lack turns your skin blue.
 You’re now dead.

 The century of feats

-The feat of Matthew Webb put open water swimming in a global spotlight.
-Previously, news concerning swimming adventures, or other news for that matter, had not spread all that quickly.
+The feat of Matthew Webb put open water swimming in the global spotlight.
+Previously, news concerning swimming adventures, (or other news for that matter), had not spread all that quickly.

 Ten thousand years ago, someone painted what archeologists believe to be swimmers on rocks in southern Egypt.
-Their style of swimming looks a bit like dog paddle or possibly a primitive form of breaststroke.
-The oldest known image of a crawler is also found in Egypt.
-This time on an artifact made out of dried mud.
-According to what seems to be an incomprehensibly imprecise method, archeologists have determined that it originates anywhere from between 4,000 and 9,000 years ago.
+Their style of swimming looks a bit like the dog paddle or possibly a primitive form of the breaststroke.
+The oldest known image of a crawler is also found in Egypt, this time on an artifact made out of dried mud.
+Archeologists have determined that the crawler image originates anywhere between 4,000 and 9,000 years ago.
 That means that this year, we may celebrate the 6,500-year anniversary of freestyle swimming, plus or minus 2,500 years.

 As the temperature in Egypt frequently exceeds 100 degrees, one could easily imagine that there would be loads of beaches along the Nile as a way of keeping the ancient swimming traditions alive.
-Paradoxically, however, people hardly swim at all in the blue ribbon stretching over 4,000 miles through soaking Egypt.
+Paradoxically, however, people today rarely swim in the blue ribbon stretching over 4,000 miles that soaks Egypt because of problems related to the Aswan Dam installation.

-The reason is that Egypt started experiencing so many problems with its electricity supply in the 1950s that it was decided to build a dam on the Nile.
-The river had previously flooded every year and thus distributed nutrition and minerals to the riverbed.
-The fact that the amount of rain varies meant that the harvest was flooded some years and dried up in others.
-So, in addition to providing electricity, the dam also meant that it was possible to regulate the amount of water in order to benefit farming.
+Egypt needed more electricity in the 1950s, so the dam was built on the Nile.
+In addition to providing electricity, the dam solved another problem: regulating the amount of water available for farming.
+Before the dam, the river had previously flooded every year and thus distributed nutrition and minerals to the riverbed.
+Unfortunately the amount of rain varies each year, so the harvest was flooded some years and dried up in others.

 When Soviet leader Nikita Khrushchev visited the Aswan Dam in 1964, he was thoroughly impressed and referred to it as “the eighth wonder of the world.”
-But building the dam wasn’t just good news.
-It turned out that small worms liked to live in the standing 70 degree water in the dam, so much so that they multiplied at an alarming rate.
-These worms have the nasty ability to penetrate human skin, where the parasite causes the fever disease known as bilharzia.
-Schistosomiasis, as it’s also called, may cause liver damage, kidney failure and infertility.
+But building the dam wasn’t all good news.
+It turned out that freshwater snails carrying a parasitic flatworm called schistosomes liked to live in the standing 70-degree water in the dam, and they multiplied at an alarming rate.
+These worms have the nasty ability to penetrate human skin where the parasite causes the fever disease known as Schistosomiasis (bilharzia).
+This disease may cause liver damage, kidney failure and infertility.
 In children, it may cause stunted growth and learning difficulties.

 Even though Egyptians don’t swim in the Nile, they’re not completely dry in terms of successes in competitive swimming.
 In the 1990s, the Egyptian swimming association hired Russian Aleksandr Seleznyov to serve as head coach.
-Shortly thereafter, the completely unknown Tamer Zenhum struck and was able to perform the world’s second best time in the 50 meters freestyle: 22.25.
+Shortly thereafter, the completely unknown Tamer Zenhum struck and was able to perform the world’s second-best time in the 50m freestyle: 22.25.